What can you do in Seattle on a Friday or Saturday night that doesn’t involve drinking? Plenty.

 If there’s a mellow antithesis to a wild night of drinking, it’s relaxing in a tea room.
 With it’s cold, wet weather and a large Asian population, Seattle has a great tea culture.
 Some of the best tea shops, including Tea Republik, are open until 11 p.m.
 And unlike coffee, teas offer a wide spectrum of caffeine options, so you can manage how wired you’d like to be when it’s time to head home.

 Unlike the broad range tea offers, coffee gives either a lot of caffeine or none, so tread carefully if your tolerance is low.
 But Seattle’s late-night coffee culture is just about as essential to its personality as anything.
 In Seattle’s numerous late-night coffee shops, you’ll find visionaries discussing the next great tech start-up, the next great indie-rock album, or maybe just the next great coffee shop.
 There are many options for late-night caffeine in Seattle, but Cafe Pettirosso is open until 2 a.m. many nights of the week, and Espresso Vivace is open until 11 p.m. all week long.

 While plenty of theaters run movies at 9 p.m. or 10 p.m., the Egyptian on Pine offers midnight movie screenings every Friday and Saturday, running a different film each week.
-The titles tend to be edgy cult classics (examples include The Big Lebowski, The Dark Crystal, Back to the Future and The Princess Bride) and the crowd enthusiastic.
-While certainly a portion of that crowd has had a few drinks earlier in the evening, it’s just the right balance of raucous but respectful.
-The U-District’s Grand Illusion will also sometimes program late night fare, though it tends to be deeper into the cultish or camp classic (the upcoming Porkys, for example).
+The titles tend to be edgy cult classics (examples include The Big Lebowski, The Dark Crystal, and Back to the Future) and the crowd enthusiastic.
+While certainly, a portion of that crowd has had a few drinks earlier in the evening, it’s just the right balance of raucous but respectful.
+The U-District’s Grand Illusion will also sometimes program late night fare, though it tends to be deeper into the cultish or camp classic (think Porkys, for example).